jdw353/google-workspace-apps-script-toolbox/attachment-archiver/README.md

 -   NONE: Store the files directly in the destination Drive folder provided.
 -   DATE: Store the files in a subidrectory by date (YYYY-MM-DD).
 This is the date the script is run, not the date of the message.
 -   SENDER: Store the files in a subdirectory by the message sender.

+### Domain View Options
+The domain view setting allows for additional permissions to be set on each file.
+-   FALSE: No additional permissions will be granted to the entire domain (if they have the link).
+Only those with inherited permissions will have access.
+-   TRUE: Each file will be granted view only permission to the entire domain (if they have the link).

 ## Scopes and Configuration